Our top priority at Jest is simple: we must continually earn the privilege of being in our users’ messaging inbox.

 Control is often treated as a feature.
 We believe it’s a right.

-At any moment, a player can opt out by sending STOP.
+At any moment, a user can opt out by sending STOP.
 There’s no friction, no guilt copy, no “are you sure?” flow.
 It just works.

-We’re building something players choose to return to.
+We’re building something users choose to return to.
 If someone decides they no longer want to hear from us, that decision is respected immediately and completely.

 3. We Don’t Share or Sell Phone Numbers

-Let’s be direct: Jest does not share or sell player phone numbers to third parties for marketing purposes.
+Let’s be direct: Jest does not share or sell user phone numbers to third parties for marketing purposes.

 Your phone number is not an asset to be monetized.
 It’s a responsibility we’re entrusted with.
 Trust compounds slowly and disappears instantly, so we build our systems - and our policies - accordingly.